SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/security.md

 ## Communications

-All communications are done over TLS 1.2:
+All communications are done over TLS and support TLS 1.2:
 * Navigating in the Web application
 * Using WS APIs
 * Running analysis (by the scanners) from CI services and pushing analysis reports to SonarCloud